Perfect5th/perfect5th.github.io/_posts/2020-08-16-inheriting-the-technical-interview.md

 >
 ```

 Kevin speaks as if the words are a molasses, struggling for regurgitation.
-“That's the right output, but, uh, all I see are a bunch of functional calls, a crazy amount of lists, and some weird strings with only one quote mark.
+“That's the right output, but, uh, all I see are a bunch of function calls, a crazy amount of lists, and some weird strings with only one quote mark.
 It's a bit incomprehensible.”

 “My apologies,” you bow deeply.
 The desk shivers.
-“Symbols are only as powerful as their interpreters,” you say.
+“Symbols are only as powerful as their readers” you say.
 “Perhaps I can attempt a translation into a tongue that will be more familiar to you, and you can take a gander?”
 You smile inwardly.

 Kevin squints and swallows, you think you hear a slightly defensive hiss, but he assents with a nod.
 “Yeah… we still have some time.”